Pupil Premium Policy

 - We will monitor evaluate and review the success of the impact of the pupil premium funding.
 This policy will play an important part in the educational development of the individual pupils who are entitled to the Pupil Premium.

-- Quality First Teaching If a pupil has been identified as underachieving, or possibly having special educational needs, they will be closely monitored by teaching staff in order to gauge their level of learning and possible difficulties.
+- Quality First Teaching is Key.
+However if a pupil has been identified as underachieving, or possibly having special educational needs, they will be closely monitored by teaching staff in order to gauge their level of learning and possible difficulties.
 Parents will be informed fully of every stage of their child’s development and the circumstances under which they are being monitored.
 They are encouraged to share information and knowledge with the school.

 - In the 2016 to 2017 financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years: £1320